Our work focus is complex and often cross-border representations. We have lawyers on staff with Bar admissions in the following jurisdictions:

 Equally, badly served beneficiaries of offshore structures need the process of accountability and enforcement demystified, as well as priced commercially and transparently.
 Plain-English explanations of necessary steps towards agreed outcomes and milestones towards those is part and parcel of our working with you and your onshore advisors.

 Courtroom advocacy at both trial and appellate level involves skills that not only take many years to acquire but which also require frequent use in order to stay effective.
 Court work throughout Central America and the Caribbean Region is a mainstay of this firm.
 A skill complementary to those is the giving of expert evidence both on paper as well as by oral testimony, of which we have much experience.
+We are known as being at the forefront of pro bono advocacy efforts in the TCI at both trial and appellate levels.

 Success at the judgment or arbitral award stage is often by no means the “finish line” for a client.
 Judgment enforcement and asset recovery across multiple jurisdictions is another important aspect of our work, leveraging many years of experience in co-counsel and other team projects.